maxmmaron/software_development_project/README.md

 Conclusion

 This Streamlit application provides an interactive visualization of the Vehicle dataset.
 The app was developed as part of practicing software engineering tasks, namely creating Python virtual environments, developing a web application, and deploying it on a cloud service.
-The app is live and can be accessed https://software-development-project-magu.onrender.com
+The app is live and can be accessed. https://software-development-project-magu.onrender.com